Frequently Asked Questions (FAQ)

 Service Questions:

-No. If your power is aerial, your fiber will also be aerial.
 If a buried service is required due to the locality or another reason, the customer will be responsible for the buried conduit.

 It is CVFiber’s goal to serve every underserved address (defined by the state as any wired location with less than 25Mbps/3Mbps service) within its member towns.
 The first part of our buildout is to on-grid customers of Washington Electric Co-op, Green Mountain Power, and Hardwick Electric.
 Robust power is needed for Internet, however off-grid power sources may be enough, depending on the configuration.
 However, building to off-grid locations will come at a later part of the scheduled build.